Home

 THE ENVIRONMENT

-A series of papers, discussions, and educational materials on environmental issues.
+A series of papers, discussions, and educational materials on environmental issues from an Evangelical viewpoint.

 General Information

-The ASA Journal has published dozens of papers on environmental topics in the almost five decades that have passed since Wayne Ault's initial "National Parks," JASA 10 (December 1958): 21-22.
-Readers are encouraged to discover these riches via the PSCF/JASA database.
-Reviews of environmental works are found in our Book Review section.
-Check-out the Christian Environmental Studies Center at Montreat College, NC.
+The ASA Journal has published dozens of papers on environmental topics over the last five decades.
+Readers are encouraged to discover these riches via the PSCF-JASA database.

 The Daintree Rain Forest in Queensland Australia